SPSS Mediation Analysis – The Complete Guide

 Example Data File

-We encourage you to download and open this file and replicate the examples we'll present in a minute.
+We encourage you to download and open this data file in SPSS and replicate the examples we'll present.

 Prerequisites and Installation